Memory: Working memory

-In 1974 Baddeley and Hitch proposed a "working memory model" that replaced the general concept of short-term memory with an active maintenance of information in the short-term storage.
-In this model, working memory consists of three basic stores: the central executive, the phonological loop and the visuo-spatial sketchpad.
+In 1974 Baddeley and Hitch proposed a "working memory model" that replaced the general concept of short-term memory with active maintenance of information in short-term storage.
+In this model, working memory consists of three basic stores: the central executive, the phonological loop, and the visuo-spatial sketchpad.
 In 2000 this model was expanded with the multimodal episodic buffer (Baddeley's model of working memory).

 The central executive essentially acts as an attention sensory store.
-It channels information to the three component processes: the phonological loop, the visuo-spatial sketchpad, and the episodic buffer.
+It channels information to the three component processes: the phonological loop, the visuospatial sketchpad, and the episodic buffer.

 The phonological loop stores auditory information by silently rehearsing sounds or words in a continuous loop: the articulatory process (for example the repetition of a telephone number over and over again).
 A short list of data is easier to remember.
 The phonological loop is occasionally disrupted.
 Irrelevant speech or background noise can impede the phonological loop.
 Articulatory suppression can also confuse encoding and words that sound similar can be switched or misremembered through the phonological similarity effect. the phonological loop also has a limit to how much it can hold at once which means that it is easier to remember a lot of short words rather than a lot of long words, according to the word length effect.

 The visuospatial sketchpad stores visual and spatial information.
 It is engaged when performing spatial tasks (such as judging distances) or visual ones (such as counting the windows on a house or imagining images).
-Those with Aphantasia will not be able to engage the visuospatial sketchpad.
+Those with aphantasia will not be able to engage the visuospatial sketchpad.

 The episodic buffer is dedicated to linking information across domains to form integrated units of visual, spatial, and verbal information and chronological ordering (e.g., the memory of a story or a movie scene).
-The episodic buffer is also assumed to have links to long-term memory and semantical meaning.
+The episodic buffer is also assumed to have links to long-term memory and semantic meaning.

-The working memory model explains many practical observations, such as why it is easier to do two different tasks (one verbal and one visual) than two similar tasks (e.g., two visual), and the aforementioned word-length effect.
+The working memory model explains many practical observations, such as why it is easier to do two different tasks, one verbal and one visual, than two similar tasks, and the aforementioned word-length effect.
 Working memory is also the premise for what allows us to do everyday activities involving thought.
 It is the section of memory where we carry out thought processes and use them to learn and reason about topics.